lanimall/webmethods-devsecops-projects/stacks/stack1a-apimanagement/cloudops/README.md

-# webmethods-devsecops-recipes - stack1 webMethods api-management simple
+# webmethods-devsecops-recipes - stack1a - webMethods api-management single node

 This creates the management-related cloud artifacts